William Urban

 William Urban is an American historian specializing in the Baltic Crusades and Teutonic knights.
 He is the Lee L. Morgan Professor of History and International studies at Monmouth College.
 He served as an editor for the Journal of Baltic Studies from 1990 to 1994.

+He is the author of two books and numerous articles in academic journals.

-Prior to beginning his teaching career at Monmouth College in 1966, he taught as an assistant professor at the University of Kansas 1965-1966.
+Prior to beginning his teaching career at Monmouth College in 1966, he taught as an assistant professor at the University of Kansas 1965–1966.
+He completed his undergraduate and graduate studies at the University of Texas at Austin.